nextflow-io/nextflow/docs/process.md

     <your job here>
 }
 ```
-In the above example the {ref}`process-memory` is set according to previous trace record metrics.
-In the first attempt, when no trace metrics are available, it is set to one GB, while in the other attempts it is doubling the previously allocated memory.
-The available metrics in the trace record can be found in the {ref}`Trace Report section <trace-report>`.
+In the above example, the {ref}`process-memory` is set according to previous trace record metrics.
+In the first attempt, when no trace metrics are available, it is set to one GB.
+In the subsequent attempts, it doubles the previously allocated memory.
+See {ref}`trace-report` for more information about trace records.

 ### Dynamic retry with backoff